adotagarwal/WatchTower2/README.md

 ## About WWVB

-The classic WWVB transmits one bit of information per second (1Hz) and takes one minute (60 bits) to transmit a full time and date “frame".
+The classic WWVB transmits one bit of information per second (1Hz) and takes one minute (60 bits) to transmit a full time and date frame.

 ### An example